harness/developer-hub/docs/faqs/harness-delegate-faqs.md

 ##### Delegate manual updates

 You update the delegate.
-When you install a delegate by downloading the delegate YAML file from Harness, you select the self-managed option.
+When you install a delegate by downloading the delegate YAML file from Harness, you select the manual update option.

 The delegate is upgraded using a ring methodology commonly used in software release management.